AdamBien/breakr/README.md

 breakr comes as a single, 6 kB jar without any further configuration.
 Just add the dependency below to your `pom.xml` and put the annotation `@Interceptors(Breakr.class)` on a brittle class.

-Checkout [porcupine](https://github.com/AdamBien/porcupine) for bulkheads and handshaking implementation.
+Checkout [porcupine](https://github.com/AdamBien/porcupine) for monitorable threadpools (bulkheads and handshaking) implementation.

 #Installation